 - Maintenance services such as trash removal, water and sewer, and more

 The cost of a continuing care retirement community can vary based on the services and amenities offered.
-A continuing care retirement community that offers fewer services and amenities may cost less than one that offers a full suite of services and perks.
-Older adults can weigh the costs against their desired services and amenities when choosing a CCRC.
+A CCRC that offers fewer services and amenities may cost less than one that offers a full suite of services and perks.
+In choosing the best senior living community for them, older adults can weigh the costs against their desired services and amenities in making their final selection.

 Continuing care retirement communities are an increasingly popular option for older adults who want to maintain their independence as long as possible while having the peace of mind that their needs will be met as they grow older.
 CCRCs like Arbors of Hop Brook offer an array of services and amenities to provide a carefree, enjoyable, and convenient lifestyle for older adults who want to maintain a vibrant and active lifestyle long into their golden years.
+If you are looking for a continuing care retirement community east of the Connecticut River, come visit the award-winning Arbors of Hop Brook today.
+Experience all that our community has to offer in person or start with a virtual tour and these glimpses into our experience.
+For a senior living option that fits you today and through your many tomorrows, schedule a tour today!